Mustafa7Ibrahim/enhanced_paginated_view/README.md

 ```

 This feature is particularly useful when you want to customize the `onLoadMore` function and need to remove duplicate items from the list before fetching the next page.

+### NOTE: For better results please use [Equatable](https://pub.dev/packages/equatable) or override == operator in your class model to compare objects.

 ## Usage